ShalomOfstein/ShalomOfstein/README.md

 - *[Course Registration System](https://github.com/ShalomOfstein/Course_Registration_System_OOP_finalProject):* Developed a comprehensive course registration system where you can sign up as a lecturer, a student, or a teacher's assistant, and create/sign up for different courses and keep track of everything easily.
 - *[Artificial intelligence Algorithms](https://github.com/ShalomOfstein/BayesianNetworkProject):* This project demonstrates my implementation of Bayesian Networks, focusing on efficient probability calculations through Variable Elimination (VE) and Bayes Ball inference methods.
 The project highlights my ability to model complex probabilistic relationships and optimize computational efficiency in AI algorithms.
 - *[Fake-News Classifier](https://github.com/ShalomOfstein/Fake-News-Classifier):* A machine learning project that detects and classifies news articles as real or fake using NLP techniques and deep learning models to combat misinformation.
+- *[Galaxy Image Classifier](https://github.com/SapirDahan/Galaxy10_Classifiers):* This project evaluates a broad range of machine learning models on the Galaxy10 dataset, comparing classical classifiers trained on pretrained embeddings to end-to-end convolutional neural networks.
+The results show that classical models can achieve competitive performance when high-quality features are used.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">